 Submitting HL7's ANSI-approved Standards for ISO Approval:

 Once an HL7 standard is ANSI-approved or is published as a Draft Standard for Trial Use (DSTU), it can be submitted for approval by the International Organization for Standardization (ISO) under a special agreement.
-I can be found at: http://www.hl7.org/participate/isojic.cfm.
+Please review information and complete instructions to follow this process.

 HL7 WORK GROUP DECISION MAKING PRACTICES

-The following is a separate document that can be downloaded from: http://hl7.org/permalink/?DMP.
-This is the Generic HL7 Decision Making Practices (DMPs) document.
-Each WG should review this document and make those changes that are appropriate for their particular group.
-The WG should then vote to adopt the document.
-Once adopted, it should be sent to the co-chairs of the Committee (http://www.hl7.org/permalink/?PICLeadership) and posted to the WG web page under Documents and Presentations.
+The generic HL7 Decision Making Practices (DMP) is available for download.
+Each WG should review this document and make those changes that are appropriate for their particular processes.
+The WG should then vote to adopt the edited document.
+Once adopted, it should be sent to the co-chairs of the Process Improvement WG and posted to the WG web page under Documents and Presentations.
 That way, as new people come into the organization, they can familiarize themselves with the rules and processes that each particular WG uses to make decisions.

-The generic DMPs contain sections on many areas that affect the operation of WGs, including:
+The generic DMP contain sections on many areas that affect the operation of WGs, including:

 Work Group Meetings